aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getRightMargin() {#getRightMargin--}

+<b>@deprecated.</b> Please use the 'rightMargin' property instead.
 Specifies the right margin of the paragraph.

 ```javascript
 getRightMargin() : number;